uic-evl/ApneaSarcopeniaHNC/README.md

 Steps to set up the project in order:

 1. Install the Fitbit and Withings apps on your mobile phone and create accounts in them.
+2. Add the devices to the mobile apps
-2. Use the devices to generate real data.
+3. Use the devices to generate real data.
-3. Check if the backend server is up to receive data from the devices through OAuth 2.0 protocol and API.
+4. Check if the backend server is up to receive data from the devices through OAuth 2.0 protocol and API.
 The backend server is:
 hnc.evl.uic.edu
 You need your own credentials to connect to this server.